Cinema of India: Filming locations

 A filming location is any place where acting and dialogue are recorded.
 Sites where filming without dialogue takes place are termed a second unit photography site.
 Filmmakers often choose to shoot on location because they believe that greater realism can be achieved in a "real" place.
 Location shooting is often motivated by budget considerations.

 The most popular locations for filming in India are the main cities of their state for regional industry.
-Other locations include Manali and Shimla in Himachal Pradesh; Srinagar in Jammu and Kashmir; Ladakh; Darjeeling in West Bengal; Ooty and Kodaikanal in Tamil Nadu; Amritsar in Punjab; Udaipur, Jodhpur, Jaisalmer and Jaipur in Rajasthan; Delhi; Kerala; and Goa and Puducherry.
+Other locations include Manali and Shimla in Himachal Pradesh; Srinagar in Jammu and Kashmir; Ladakh; Darjeeling in West Bengal; Ooty and Kodaikanal in Tamil Nadu; Amritsar in Punjab; Udaipur, Jodhpur, Jaisalmer and Jaipur in Rajasthan; Delhi; Ottapalam in Kerala; Goa and Puducherry.

 Production companies

 More than 1000 production organisations operate in the Indian film industry, but few are successful.
 AVM Productions is the oldest surviving studio in India.
-Other major production houses include Yash Raj Films, T-Series, Lyca Productions, Madras Talkies, AGS Entertainment, Sun Pictures, Red Chillies Entertainment, Dharma Productions, Eros International, Ajay Devgn FFilms, Balaji Motion Pictures, UTV Motion Pictures, Raaj Kamal Films International, Aashirvad Cinemas, Wunderbar Films, Cape of Good Films and Geetha Arts.
+Other major production houses include Yash Raj Films, K Sera Sera Virtual Productions, Vyjayanthi Movies, T-Series, Aamir Khan Productions, Lyca Productions, Madras Talkies, AGS Entertainment, Sun Pictures, Red Chillies Entertainment, Arka Media Works, Dharma Productions, Eros International, Sri Venkateswara Creations, Ajay Devgn FFilms, Balaji Motion Pictures, UTV Motion Pictures, Raaj Kamal Films International, Hombale Films, Aashirvad Cinemas, Wunderbar Films, Cape of Good Films, Mythri Movie Makers, Maddock Films and Geetha Arts.

 Cinema by language

-Films are made in many cities and regions in India including Assam, Bengal, Bihar, Gujarat, Haryana, Jammu, Kashmir, Jharkhand, Karnataka, Konkan (Goa), Kerala, Maharashtra, Manipur, Odisha, Chhattisgarh, Punjab, Rajasthan, Tamil Nadu, Andhra Pradesh and Telangana, Tripura and Mizoram.
+Films are made in many cities and regions in India including Andhra Pradesh and Telangana, Assam, Bengal, Bihar, Gujarat, Haryana, Jammu, Kashmir, Jharkhand, Karnataka, Goa, Kerala, Maharashtra, Manipur, Odisha, Chhattisgarh, Punjab, Rajasthan, Tamil Nadu, Tripura and Mizoram.

 Assamese

 The Assamese-language film industry is based in Assam in northeastern India.
 It is sometimes called Jollywood, for the Jyoti Chitraban Film Studio.
 Some films have been well received by critics but they have not yet captured national audiences.
-The 21st century has produced Bollywood-style Assamese movies which have set new box office records for the small industry.
+The 21st century has produced Hollywood and Bollywood-style Assamese movies which have set new box office records for the small industry.